whfuyn/executor_chaincode/README.md

 * `CORE_PEER_LOCALMSPID` represents the org of the peer running this chaincode server.

-    Due to the different models of executing a transaction between CITA-Cloud and fabric, constraining a transaction to be executed in a specific executor is not viable.
+    Due to the different executing models of transactions between CITA-Cloud and fabric, constraining a transaction to be executed in a specific executor is infeasible.
 So the org check in the `asset-transfer-secured-agreement` is removed.

 * `CORE_PEER_TLS_ENABLED` is not supported yet.